BushLife - Backpack Gear Load Out

 Something to Sleep Under

-For shelter, I like the military poncho.
+For emergency shelters, I like the military poncho.
 The rain poncho is protection from the rain while on the move, and it keeps your pack dry as well, which is vitally important.
 For bunkering down or spending a night in an emergency, it doubles as a tarp.
 Sometimes, I will sub in an actual tarp, but to be honest, the rain poncho is the general go-to.
 With it goes a rapid deploy ridge line and some tent stakes, meaning we can have cover from the elements within minutes.
 And no, we do not need a tent to survive a night in a forest!

 On this topic, let us not forget cordage.
 Always carry some hanks of 550 paracord.
 It is yet another vital piece of gear that has a million uses.